What is global citizenship?

 To avoid confusion, it is worth to make it clear what is the difference between the second (third, etc.) citizenship.

 Every country recognizes an individual as both its citizen and a citizen of the second state.
 So, a holder of two passports may “do his/her duty” to only one of the states, e.g. to serve in the army of one state only.
 The states should have a relevant treaty, e.g. Russia concluded such treaty with Tajikistan.

-If, in order to conduct business, “any” second citizenship is necessary, any person selecting a country should account of following issues:
+If, to conduct business, “any” second citizenship is necessary, any person selecting a country should account of the following issues:

 - political regime, existing laws;

 - level of economic development, the state of health care system;

 - countries that may be visited without entrance visas;

 - whether it is required to reside in a country to receive citizenship;

 - reputation of a country in the world, its activity in awarding citizenship in return for investments (the latter can affect the attitude on the side of banks and major companies);

 - risk of denial of citizenship; required scope of deposits, possible financial risks when acquiring citizenship in return for investments;